Non linear piezoelectric effects in polar semiconductors

 On the other hand, there is widespread agreement on the fact that non linear effects are rather large and comparable to the linear terms (first order).
-Indirect experimental evidence of the existence of these effects has been reported in the literature in relation to GaN and InN semiconductor optoelectronic devices.
+Indirect experimental evidence of the existence of these effects has been also reported in the literature in relation to GaN and InN semiconductor optoelectronic devices.

 History

-Non linear piezoelectric effects in polar semiconductors were first reported in 2006 by G.Bester et al. and by M.A.
+Non linear piezoelectric effects in polar semiconductors were first reported in 1996 by R. André et al. in zincblende cadmium telluride and later on by G.Bester et al. in 2006 and by M.A.
 Migliorato et al., in relation to zincblende GaAs and InAs.
-Different methods were used in the seminal papers and while the influence of second (and third) order piezoelectric coefficients was generally recognized as being comparable to first order, fully ab initio and what is currently known as Harrison's model, appeared to predict slightly different results, particularly for the magnitude of the first order coefficients.
+Different methods were used and while the influence of second (and third) order piezoelectric coefficients was generally recognized as being comparable to first order, fully ab initio and simple approaches using the Harrison's model, appeared to predict slightly different results, particularly for the magnitude of the first order coefficients.

 Formalism

 While first order piezoelectric coefficients are of the form eij, the second and third order coefficients are in the form of a higher rank tensor, expressed as eijk and eijkl.
 The piezoelectric polarization would then be expressed in terms of products of the piezoelectric coefficients and strain components, products of two strain components, and products of three strain components for the first, second, and third order approximation respectively.